04 – Permesso di Soggiorno application and renewal

 NOTE: University Offices are closed the whole month of August, or even starting mid-July; hence, be sure to get your enrollment certificates outside that month, and that the certificates contain the data as stated in this paragraph; leave enough days’s allowance, in case you need to obtain a new or a modified enrollment certificate.

-i) OLDTIMERS WHO NO LONGER HAVE ANY SUBJECTS (“FUORI CORSO”) IN THE CURRENT SCHOOL YEAR (OCTOBER TO SEPTEMBER): ask for an enrollment certificate that states that you are enrolled, that you have already completed all your courses in the previous years, and that you need to remain in Rome to do your thesis writing or other requirements.
+i) OLDTIMERS WITH MOTIVO STUDIO VISA, AND WHO NO LONGER HAVE ANY SUBJECTS (“FUORI CORSO”) IN THE CURRENT SCHOOL YEAR (OCTOBER TO SEPTEMBER): ask for an enrollment certificate that states that you are enrolled, that you have already completed all your courses in the previous years, and that you need to remain in Rome to do your thesis writing or other requirements.
 The certificate should state that you are “FUORI CORSO”.

-4. Prepare some 170 Euros, preferably in different bills and some coins, to facilitate payment.
+4. Prepare some 130 Euros, preferably in different bills and some coins, for the following payments:

 B. FOR THE POSTE: SUBMISSION